wonknu/playground-api/README.md

 playground-api
 ==============

-client side script for playground project
+Client side script for playground project

+This project is a magento module to install playground's project api on the CMS, so it runs on the clients browser.